jrstevenjlab/wm_gluex/README.md

 `source setup.csh`

 Now you should have access to root, python, etc. for running some basic analysis tutorials.

+Finally, you should copy the file .rootrc into your home directory with the command

+`cp $WM_GLUEX/.rootrc ~/`

+which will load a custom ROOT environment everytime you open a session.
+This is needed to properly access some of the libraries in the tutorials below.

 -------------------------
 ----- ROOT Tutorial -----